 Owl spirit animal

-It’s easy to understand the Owl’s symbolism when you consider these practical uses: Owls represent keen eyesight which means they see what most humans cannot; therefore Owl totem can help guide us through dark times where we need clarity amid chaos.
+It’s easy to understand the Owl symbolism when you consider these practical uses: owls represent keen eyesight which means they see what most humans cannot.
+Owl totems can help guide us through dark times when we need clarity amid chaos.

 Feathers are a symbol of wisdom, creativity, and freedom.
-The owl is one of the most symbolic animals in all cultures throughout history because it stands for many things that people value.
+The owl is one of the most symbolic animals in all cultures throughout history because it stands for many unique qualities that people value.